 A reservation fee of \$100.00 is required to confirm a room assignment.
 This fee is payable in the form of a check, money order, or bank draft to Minot State University, should be attached to the housing form, and sent to the Business Office.
-Students my apply apply online fo housing using credit cared or check through their Campus Connection.
-Early applications will be processed first.
+Students may apply apply online for housing using credit card or check through their Campus Connection.
+Applications will be processed on a first come first serve basis.
 If a room is not available, the student will be placed on a housing waiting list or the fee will be returned upon request by the student.

-Refund of Room Rentals
+Refund of Room Fees